-This past year has been a tremendous one for homebuyers and refinancers, with near-record setting lows for mortgage rates across the country.
-As we head towards another new year, the question on everyone’s mind has become: will we see the trend of low rates continue into 2021, or are we in for an increase?
+2020 and 2021 were tremendous years for homebuyers and refinancers, with near record setting lows for mortgage rates across the country.
+As we’ve begun 2023, the question on everyone’s mind has become: what will we see within the next year in regard to the fluctuating interest rates?

-Because of the low rates, there was an increase in the number of refinances as the year went on as well.
+Because of the low rates, there was an increase in the number of refinances as the year progressed.
 Some borrowers were able to lower their current mortgage loan rate as much as 2-3%.
-Overall, 2020 was a superb time to buy or refinance a home, and borrowers are still taking advantage of the low rates as the year starts to come to a close.
+Overall, 2020 was a superb time to buy or refinance a home, and borrowers were taking advantage of the low rates as the year started to come to an end.

-2020-2021 will definitely go down as a time of historically low mortgage loan rates across the board.
-If you are thinking about refinancing your current mortgage, or buying a new home, reach out to a Mortgage Loan Officer today to talk about rates.
+The fear of buying a home has been on many minds.
+If you decide to buy a home in 2023, you will have the opportunity to refinance later if rates do drop.
+So, marry your dream home, and date the rate, and know that USA Mortgage will have your back!
+If you are thinking about refinancing your current mortgage, or buying a new home, reach out to a mortgage loan officer today to talk about rates.
 They can let you know what the best programs are, and make sure you are getting the best deal possible.